yendrrek/rosie/README.md

 ## Shop description

-All operations are performed using AJAX for a smooth user experience and are recorded in the database (adding, removing products, updating quantity, order and customer details).
+All operations are performed using AJAX for a smooth user experience and their results are recorded in the database (adding, removing products, updating quantity, order and customer details).

 Online payment is possible via PayPal Smart Button integrated on the sever side.